 TDRs and DDIDs may comprise multiple levels of abstraction for tracking and identification purposes.
-A system according to some embodiments of the present invention may 15 store the TDRs (consisting of DDID values and data elements, if any, associated with the DDIDs), as well as information regarding the time period during which each DDID was associated with a particular Data Subject, data attribute(s), action, activity, process or trait-thereby allowing 20 the TDRs to be re-associated at a later time with the particular Data Subject, data attribute(s), action, activity, process or trait.
-Such a system may be utilized to facilitate the development of aggregated data profiles by reference to and with the use of keys that reveal the relationship between and among 25 various DDIDs, Data Subjects, data attributes(s), actions, activities, processes and/or traits.
-In other words, "Dynamic Anonymity," as afforded by the use of TDRs and/or DDIDs, as described herein, may enable Data Subjects to benefit from ongoing technological advancements (e.g., the Internet of 30 Things (IoT), personalized medicine, etc.) without having to relinquish privacy, anonymity, security or control.
-This may be accomplished by: (i) assigning unique dynamically changing DDIDs to Data Subjects, actions, activities, processes and/or traits; (ii) retaining information regarding association 35 of DDIDs with Data Subjects, actions, activities, processes and/or traits; and (iii) providing Data Subjects and/or controlling entities, that may be trusted parties/proxies, with deterministic control over access to/use of association information.
-With the use of dynamically changeable, temporally 40 unique, and re-assignable DDIDs, current systems and processes (e.g., web browsers and data analytic engines) may not be able to recognize relationships between and among disassociated and/or replaced data elements.
-They may still process information using existing capabilities, but will do so 45 without creating inferences, correlations, profiles or conclusions-except as expressly authorized by Data Subjects and trusted parties/proxies.
-Moreover, the DDIDs employed by embodiments of the present invention can be replaced dynamically at the data element-level enabling Dynamic 50 Anonymity-not just at the Data Subject-level or data recordlevel.
+A system according to some embodiments of the present invention may 20 store the TDRs (consisting of DDID values and data elements, if any, associated with the DDIDs), as well as information regarding the time period during which each DDID was associated with a particular Data Subject, data attribute(s), action, activity, process or trait-thereby allow- 25 ing the TDRs to be re-associated at a later time with the particular Data Subject, data attribute(s), action, activity, process or trait.
+Such a system may be utilized to facilitate the development of aggregated data profiles by reference to and with the use of keys that reveal the relationship between and 30 among various DDIDs, Data Subjects, data attributes(s), actions, activities, processes and/or traits.
+In other words, "Dynamic Anonymity," as afforded by the use of TDRs and/ or DDIDs, as described herein, may enable Data Subjects to benefit from ongoing technological advancements (e.g., the 35 Internet of Things (IoT), personalized medicine, etc.) without having to relinquish privacy, anonymity, security or control.
+This may be accomplished by: (i) assigning unique dynamically changing DDIDs to Data Subjects, actions, activities, processes and/or traits; (ii) retaining information regarding 40 association of DDIDs with Data Subjects, actions, activities, processes and/or traits; and (iii) providing Data Subjects and/ or controlling entities, that may be trusted parties/proxies, with deterministic control over access to/use of association information.
+With the use of dynamically changeable, tem- 45 porally unique, and re-assignable DDIDs, current systems and processes (e.g., web browsers and data analytic engines) may not be able to recognize relationships between and among disassociated and/or replaced data elements.
+They may still process information using existing capabilities, but 50 will do so without creating inferences, correlations, profiles or conclusions-except as expressly authorized by Data Subjects and trusted parties/proxies.
+Moreover, the DDIDs employed by embodiments of the present invention can be replaced dynamically at the data element-level enabling 55 Dynamic Anonymity-not just at the Data Subject-level or data record-level.
 This means that individuals may have control over what data is shared or accessed, enabling dynamic de-identification without "de-valuation" of the underlying information.
+60

-Control of information down to the data element-level 55 makes controlled information sharing possible in the age of big data-beyond the reach of controls targeted only at the data record-level or Data Subject-level.
-It further enables a "one and done relationship" between a Data Subject and a website or other entity receiving information about the Data Subject.
-60 Most existing systems collect information around a unique identifier over time.
+Control of information down to the data element-level makes controlled information sharing possible in the age of big data-beyond the reach of controls targeted only at the data record-level or Data Subject-level.
+It further enables a "one and done relationship" between a Data Subject and a 65 website or other entity receiving information about the Data Subject.
+Most existing systems collect information around a unique identifier over time.
 Even if a DDID carries with it a certain amount of history or other information pertaining to a Data Subject, the next time the Data Subject visits the site, store, doctor, etc. the Data Subject could look like a completely different Data Subject if desired.
-Only when and if the DDID contained a unique identifier, a name or email address for example, could a recipient correlate a then-current DDID representing the Data Subject with a DDID previously used to represent the Data Subject, at which point the recipient could interact with the Data Subject based on the recipient's collection of data on the Data Subject.
+Only when and if the DDID contained a unique identifier, a name or email address for example, could a recipient correlate a then-current DDID representing the Data Subject with a DDID previously used to represent the Data Subject, at which point the recipient could interact with the Data Subject.
 However, the next time the recipient encounters the Data Subject, the Data Subject would not be re-identifiable unless desired by the Data Subject.